kendallgmason/kendallgmason/README.md

 ### Hi there 👋

+My name is Kendall, I'm from Houston, Texas, but live in Worthing, UK on the South Coast of England.

+I've just come out of being a managing director of a charity and vicar for 6 years and on the adventure of a lifetime learning how to code.

+I've currently been working through all of the front end side of freecodecamp and the odin project.
+I'm starting a 16 week, life changing bootcamp called School of Code to become job ready as a software engineer.

+Follow my journey here.
+You'll find my projects here starting 25 April 2022.
+Thanks for checking out my journey and have a great day.

 <!--
 **kendallgmason/kendallgmason** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.